lokalise/ruby-lokalise-api/README.md

 ## Running Tests

 1. Copypaste `.env.example` file as `.env`.
-2. Put your API token inside.
+Put your API token inside.
 The `.env` file is excluded from version control so your token is safe.
+All in all, we use pre-recorded VCR cassettes, so the actual API requests won't be sent.
+However, providing at least some token is required.
 3. Run `rspec .`.
 Observe test results and code coverage.

 ## License